What is Free Cash Flow from EBITDA?

 Earnings before-taxes – taxes = After-tax earnings

 In the final step, we subtract capital expenditure.
 Add the interest tax shield.
-We also add back depreciation & amortization, which is the non-cash part of financials, and changes in working capital.
+We also add back depreciation and amortization, the non-cash part of financials, and changes in working capital.

 Some points to consider:

-- In the calculation of free cash flows to equity from the EBITDA as the starting point is that we can ignore depreciation and amortization expense in our equation as it occurs twice canceling its effect whatsoever.
+- In calculating free cash flows to equity from the EBITDA as the starting point, we can ignore depreciation and amortization expense in our equation as it occurs twice, canceling its effect whatsoever.

-- In these calculations leading up to free cash flows, we come across an important parameter of the financial health of the company, the after-tax earnings.
+- In these calculations leading up to free cash flows, we come across an important parameter of the company's financial health, the after-tax earnings.

 - Net borrowings are the net effect of debt issued and debt repaid by a company.
-This must be used with proper conventions.
+One must use this with proper conventions.

-- Free cash flows to firms enjoy the benefits of tax shields on interest, whereas free cash flows to equity do not.
+- To firms, free cash flows enjoy the benefits of tax shields on interest, whereas free cash flows to equity do not.

-Can you calculate the free cash flows to firm and equity from the information provided below?
+Can you calculate the free cash flows to the firm and equity from the information provided below?

 There are no net borrowings in the books